AxelUser/maltsev.space/src/posts/005-dictionary-on-generics/index.md

 When you invoke `Array.Empty<MyClass>`, it internally invokes a static read-only field `Empty` of static generic class `EmptyArray<MyClass>`, which initializes and returns an empty array of type `MyClass` (have a look at [sources](https://github.com/dotnet/runtime/blob/3705185af806e273ccef98e44699400f0416c452/src/libraries/System.Private.CoreLib/src/System/Array.cs#L694-L704)).
 Static field is initialized during the time of a first access to the field of the class _EmptyArray_.
 This is guaranteed from the fact how generics and static classes work in **CLR** (Common Language Runtime).
 For your information, that's how you can implement a [simple thread-safe singleton](https://csharpindepth.com/articles/singleton) in .Net.

-## How CLR compiles generic classes
+## How CLR Compiles Generic Classes

 Generics are types, that contain a type parameter, which isn't known at compile time (e.g. `List<T>`).
 When dotnet compiler sees open generic type, it compiles it into IL with the same generic type parameter.